 In terms of durability, the Dark Iron Fitness belt doesn’t disappoint.
 However, because it lacks wide back support, it might pinch on your back, especially if you lift more than 90 lbs.
 If you still want to enjoy the nylon strap benefits, you should get the Hypeletics belt.

 With its 7-inch-wide support, it can never dig into your back, no matter how heavy you lift.
-The thick neoprene padding and the plump edges add a lot to the overall comfort, too.
+The thick neoprene padding and the plump edges also add a lot to the overall comfort.

-As for the performance, the double nylon stitching can withstand up to 270 lbs, which is the same capacity offered by Dark Iron Fitness.
+As for the performance, the double nylon stitching can withstand up to 270 lbs, the same capacity that Dark Iron Fitness offers.

 - Equipped with wide back support

 - Comes in two sizes

 - Some users reported receiving flimsy straps that ripped apart quickly